Oglethorpe County Vehicle Impound Guide

 Financial constraints can make retrieving your vehicle challenging, but there are options to consider.

-• Payment plans: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
 Inquire about this possibility.

 • Sign vehicle over to impound lot: As a last resort, you can sign the vehicle title over to the impound lot.
 This avoids accumulating further debt but means you permanently lose ownership of the car.